marcusaasjensen/little-princess/README.md

 A game about Little Princess, a forgotten idea in Emily's mind, longs to be remembered and come to life...

 > "All our dreams can come true if we have the courage to pursue them." - Walt Disney

+## Requirements
+According to the requirements of having at least 3 scenes, there are a total of 11 scenes in our game.

+However, the game is structured to have 2 main scenes, with transition scenes in between to have a coherent story throughout the game.
+These "transition" scenes will then be considered as our third main scene, since they are necessary for the story and show how the dialogue system was implemented.

 ## Installation

 > [!IMPORTANT]
 > Editor: **Unity** 2022.3.20f1
 >